 The Azores is an autonomous region of Portugal consisting of nine islands surrounded by clear blue water in the North Atlantic Ocean.
 Here you can cycle, hike, surf and kayak until your heart’s content, and nature lovers can enjoy feather spotting in one of Europe’s best bird watching locations.
 Whale watching is also popular.

 A number of airlines fly to the Azores from Lisbon and Porto and ferry services operate between islands.

-Do you have anything to add to our list of ten top things to do in Portugal?
+Do you have any suggestions to add to our list of ten top things to do in Portugal?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock